 A magical Christmas holiday in Tallinn

 Snowflakes float down over the red rooftops and cobblestone streets.
-Candles and fairy lights illuminate cafe windows, beckoning you to come in for a cup of hot mulled wine.
-Whether you've come to see the legendary Christmas tree or just want to experience a white, snowy winter, this is your guide to Christmas in Tallinn.
+Candles and fairy lights illuminate cafe windows, beckoning you in for a cup of hot mulled wine.

 Though the nights may be dark, winter is when you find Tallinn at its most enchanting.
-We're not the only ones who think so; tens of thousands of UK travel magazine Wanderlust's readers voted Tallinn the second most desirable city in Europe to visit in 2022!
+We're not the only ones who think so; tens of thousands of UK travel magazine Wanderlust's readers voted Tallinn the seventh most desirable city in Europe to visit in 2023.
 From the end of November, visitors can come and make wishes under the lush Christmas tree towering over Town Hall Square.
 December brings high spirits, bright lights, and a festive mood to Tallinn's churches, shops, and city streets.

 A timeless tradition